Waddle-x-Nk/fyp-Assettracker-inv/README.md

 # Device-inventory-system
 The Device Inventory System is a Python-based application developed using FLASK framework that helps companies keep track of their assets and  generally manage their inventory efficiently.
+This project was developed by Obed Attepor and Nana Kwame Owusu Antwi as our Final year Porject

 This project is intended for startups in ghana.
 As a pilot program my client was Ispace Ghana